Target’s most modern furniture is for kids with sensory sensitivity

 Target’s most modern furniture is for kids with sensory sensitivity 1

 Like all of Target’s superb-a success, 36 in-residence manufacturers, the assignment was born from speaking to clients–both in person and through Target’s unique app built just for that purpose–and listening for their unmet needs.
-As Julie Guggemos, SVP of product design and brand management, explains over email, sensory sensitivities have become a popular topic for mothers and fathers who’re regularly forced to shop for clothing and furnishings in strong point object stores aesthetics are low, and costs are high.
+As Julie Guggemos, SVP of product design and brand management, explains over email, sensory sensitivities have become a popular topic for mothers and fathers who’re regularly forced to shop for clothing and furnishings in a strong point object stores aesthetics are low, and costs are high.

 They also consulted with an occupational therapist at the University of Minnesota to validate a number of their thinking.
 Overall, running in this collection heightened the crew’s recognition and helped them build empathy for the end-users,” says Guggemos.
 “They discovered that small modifications in a product’s layout could have a massive impact.
 While it’s just a few pieces within the line, they’ll make a large difference for a few households.